lordchair/qmk_firmware/keyboards/lets_split/keymaps/yale/readme.md

-# smt's Let's Split keymap
+# Yale's Let's Split keymap

 This keymap is ported from my Planck keymap.